I use my middle name - David on the air.

 I upgraded to General in 1968 and received call WB4GPX.
 In 1982 upon moving to a different QTH and renewing my license, I was issued my current callsign N4HFA.
 In May of 1987 I upgraded to Advanced and later that year in September I upgraded to Extra.

-I was inactive for about 20+ years, and last year at age 59, I decided to become active again.
+I was inactive for 20+ years, and late in 2012, I decided to become active again.

 My main rig is a Yaesu FT-950 and my backup rig is a Kenwood TS-440S/AT.
 I use a Kenwood TM-231A for 2 meters, and an Icom IC-2AT handheld.
 I also have a Heathkit HW-8 for QRP and Heathkit HW-32A 20M monobander sitting on the shelf.
 Antennas are an 80 meter horizontally polarized Delta Loop fed with homebrew ladder line and tuned with a Dentron AT-1K tuner for HF, and a Diamond F22A for 2 meters.
 When on CW I use a MFJ-422D keyer.

 I spent 30 years in management with a electric utility in Florida.
 After that, I owned and operated a computer store in Gainesville, Fl for 5 years.
 The last four years prior to my retirement, I was the Director of Management Information Systems for a Sheriff's office.

 When I'm not playing radio I'm out riding my 1999 Yamaha Roadstar 1600cc motorcycle.

 While on vacation last year I operated portable from Winslow, AZ September 8-14, 2013.

 Final count as of September 14: 25 states and 14 countries worked on the fixed mobile setup.

 (TS-440SAT 100 watts and TRX Engineering 392M mobile antenna)